Acts 1

 “After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”
 Acts 1:9-11

-Note that verse 9 is the fulfilment of the Lord’s own prediction when He asked His disciples, “what if you see the Son of Man ascend to where he was before!”
+Note that Acts 1:9, is the fulfilment of the Lord’s own prediction when He asked His disciples, ‘what if you see the Son of Man ascend to where he was before!’
 John 6:62.

-And so having issued these final instructions, Jesus began to bless the apostles, Luke 24:50-51 and then at that moment, Jesus was taken up into a cloud.
-Before Jesus came to earth, He was with the Father in Heaven but the apostles saw Him begin His ascent back to the throne.
+And so having issued these final instructions, Jesus began to bless the apostles, Luke 24:50-51, and then at that moment, Jesus was taken up into a cloud.
+Before Jesus came to earth, He was with the Father in Heaven but the apostles saw Him begin His ascent back to the throne, John 16:28.

 Can you imagine being there when Jesus was taken up into heaven?
 We can almost imagine the apostles standing there with their mouths wide open, looking up into the clouds where they had last seen the Saviour.
 What a sight that must have been.

-But while they were looking, Luke tells us that two men in white clothing stood by and told them Jesus would come again in the same way they had seen him go.
-Now, who are those two men?
+But while they were looking, Luke tells us that two men in white clothing stood by and told them Jesus would come again in the same way they had seen him go, Acts 1:10.
+Who are these two men?

 Matthias Chosen To Replace Judas